 And its valuation?
 In its recent Powerpoint presentation, it noted that its stock traded at 29 cents, which was a historial PE of 5.6x and price/book of 0.5x.
-Federal International (2000) is a rare performer in the oil & gas space: It is profitable, it delivers dividends consistently, and it has low borrowings.
+Federal International (2000) is a rare performer in the oil & gas space: It is profitable, it delivers dividends consistently, and it has a low level of borrowings.

 After achieving $7.3 million in net profit in 2016, it proposed a final dividend of 1.5 cent a share (2015: 1.5 cent).

 It surprised with a special dividend of 0.5 cent a share.
 Together, they translate into a yield of 7.1%.